boisgera/python-to-go/Hello world.md

 Hello world! 👋
 ```

-# Packages and Modules

 ## Python Modules

-Our Python file `hello.py` is a program and at the same time a Python module.
+Our Python file `hello.py` is a designed as a program.
+But at the same time it's also a Python library, a bundle of features
+that are meant to be used by other Python programs (or in the
+Python interpreter).

-Start the python interpreter, import the `hello` module and
+Start the python interpreter, import `hello` and you will be greeted with
-you will be greeted with the message.
+the hello message.

 ```pycon
 >>> import hello